 The difference between the two varieties is how long they stimulate the building of your muscles.
 The rapid uptake process of whey gives effect to protein synthesis while casein slow uptake contributes to a better balance between building and breaking down muscle tissue.
 This is because the two varieties consist of different compositions of the amino acids where casein contains less leucine than whey protein.
 It can be said that they become each other's counterparts and work together to achieve a better result in the process.

-When a protein is ingested, amino acids are released in the stomach which are picked up by the bloodstream and transport these to the body's muscles.
+An intake of protein releases amino acids in the stomach that are picked up by the bloodstream and transport them to the body's muscles.
 With amino acids as a form of building blocks, there is a muscle building and to some extent a muscle breakdown, but a dietary supplement such as casein helps to maintain a good balance between the two processes.
 It is a good dietary supplement that works as an excellent complement to a varied diet and helps you achieve the desired results in your training and weight loss journey.
 Casein is classified as a complete protein, which means that a casein protein powder gives you all the amino acids your muscles need to stimulate muscle tissue and its structure.

 When and how do I use Casein?